 CONGRATULATIONS to Joseph Tuffin (pictured below and main picture above, No.81) who won the 2024 men’s Ayo Falola Dream Mile in a track record time of 3:59.24.
 Tuffin overhauled Tyler Billiard (3:59.33) in the last few metres of a compelling race.
 Rory Leonard was third in 3:59.55.

-Shaikira King (below right) claimed a classy front-running victory in the women’s dream mile in a time of 4:43.22, just missing out on the UK U17 record.
+Shaikira King (below right) claimed a classy front-running victory in the women’s dream mile in a time of 4:43.22.
+Only just missing out on the UK U17 record.
 Oliver Forrest was second in 4:46.55 with Olivia McGhee completing the podium places in a time of 4:47.83.
 Zoe Doyle set a new British W50 record of 5:09.98.

 On a night of track records there was also a world record!
 Claire Elms raced to a time of 5:30.89 in the women’s elite mile B race.
 The fastest clocking ever for a mile in the W60 category and an age-grading of 103% for good measure.